Short, new proofs of Dowker duality: Preliminaries

-We now introduce Galois connections, which we use for the first proof of Dowker duality. \begin{definition} An (isotone) Galois connection between two posets $P$ and $Q$ consists of two order-preserving maps $L: P \to Q$ and $U: Q \to P$ such that
+We now introduce Galois connections, which we use for the first proof of Dowker duality. \begin{definition} An (isotone) Galois connection between two posets $P$ and $Q$ is a pair of order-preserving maps $L: P \to Q$ and $U: Q \to P$ such that

 \end{definition} An equivalent condition is